PyvesB/eclipse-planet-themes/README.md

 ## :cd: Plugin installation

-Note that all themes require Eclipse 2020-06 or more recent.
+Note that all themes require Eclipse Oxygen (4.7) or more recent.

 You can download and install the plugin via the [Eclipse Marketplace](https://marketplace.eclipse.org/content/planet-themes/), or simply drag the below button to your running Eclipse workspace: